bright-prajwal/Water-Potability-using-a-Machine-learning-Approach-/README.md

 prediction accuracy and reliability.
   5. To provide insights and recommendations for water quality management by presenting the results in a clear, interactive, and user-friendly format, assisting decision-makers and researchers.

+# Dataset
+The dataset contains information about various water quality parameters used to determine whether water is potable (safe to drink) or non-potable (unsafe).
+It was sourced from Kaggle and consists of the following attributes:
+1. Numerical Features:
+o PH: pH value of water, indicating acidity or alkalinity.
+Safe drinking water typically has pH values between 6.5 and 8.5. o Hardness: Measures the calcium and magnesium salts in water, affecting taste and scaling of pipes. o Solids (TDS): Total dissolved solids present in water.
+High TDS may indicate contamination. o Chloramines: Disinfectant used to treat water.
+Excess levels can be harmful. o Sulphate: High sulphate levels can cause water to have a bitter taste and may lead to health issues. o Conductivity: Ability of water to conduct electricity, related to dissolved ion concentration. o Organic carbon: Organic matter present in water, which can indicate pollution. o Trihalomethanes: Chemical compounds that may form as by-products of water disinfection. o Turbidity: Measure of water clarity.
+High turbidity may indicate contamination.
+2. Target Variable:
+o Potability
+• 1 → Potable (Safe for drinking)
+• 0 → Non-potable (Unsafe for drinking)